b57-clouddevops/terraform-basics/README.md

     1) Hashicorp Supplied Modules   ( Don't use them and it's always better to make your own modules )
     2) Make your own module and keep it locally in the same repo ( Local Modules  : Preferred )
     3) Make your own module and keep it on the top of a remote repository ( Rempte Modules : Remote )

+### How to pass/print the outputs from backend module to root module ?
+How to share the data from one module to another ?